cyclus/cycaless/README.rst

 simply installing libboost-all-dev to limit any headaches due to possible dependency additions in the future.

-Installing Cycamore
+Installing Cycaless
 ===================

-Assuming you have the dependencies installed correctly, it's pretty straightforward to install Cycamore.
+Assuming you have the dependencies installed correctly, it's pretty straightforward to install Cycaless.
 We make the following assumptions in this guide:

   #. there is some master directory in which you're placing all
      Cyclus-related files called .../cyclus
   #. you have a directory named .../cyclus/install in which you plan
      to install all Cyclus-related files
-  #. you have acquired the Cycamore source code from the
+  #. you have acquired the Cycaless source code from the
-     `Cycamore repo`_
+     `Cycaless repo`_
-  #. you have placed the Cycamore repository in .../cyclus/cycamore
+  #. you have placed the Cycaless repository in .../cyclus/cycaless
   #. you have installed Cyclus  in .../cyclus/install (see the `Cyclus readme`_)

 Under these assumptions **and** if you used a package manager to